CloudFlare Review: Speed Up Your Site for Free, Plus Setup Instructions

 When you spend so much time building and optimizing your site, ensuring it loads fast for your visitors is a top priority.
 CloudFlare is a popular choice for boosting site performance – we even use it here at WPMU DEV.

 CloudFlare is a Content Delivery Network (CDN) that sends traffic through its global network to automatically optimize the delivery of your site so your visitors can browse your site at top speeds.
 It’s also set up to block threats from hackers and abusive bots and crawlers to help keep your site secure while also saving you bandwidth.

-CloudFlare boasts that sites that use its service can expected a 60% saving in bandwidth, 65% fewer requests and a level up in site security.
+CloudFlare boasts that sites that use its service can expect a 60% saving in bandwidth, 65% fewer requests, and a level up in site security.
 But does the service really live up to these claims?

 In this review, I’ll put CloudFlare’s free service to the test and also walk you through how to set it up for your site.
 I’ll also give some insight into our experience with CloudFlare’s premium service.

 If you’re wondering if CloudFlare is a good option for your site, read on.